Alex Henry Foster

 The week following its release, it made its Australian charts debut at No. 6 on the ARIA Top 50 Albums charts and reached the 4th position of the "Top 20" of UK's Official Independent Album Breakers Chart, No. 13 in the "Top 50" of the Official Independent Albums Chart, and No. 32 in the Top 100 "Official Albums Sales Chart".

 The live album charted at No. 4 on the Billboard Canadian Albums chart, No. 18 in the Emerging Artists chart No. 31 in the Current Album Sales chart and No. 55 of the Album Sales chart, with FYI Music news confirming that the album scored the highest album sales for the week.
 In the week of April 30, 2021 to May 6, 2021, it made its entry in the Irish Albums Chart at No. 17 of the Top 50 and was the most downloaded album of the week.

 In August 2021, Foster became the owner of the Moroccan boutique hotel "La Maison de Tanger", an oasis in the heart of the old city of Tangier and sought for by an international clientele for more than two decades.

-On September 22, 2021, his live album "Standing Under Bright Lights" received an ADISQ nomination in the category "Sound Engineer of the Year", rewarding Ben Lemelin's work, Foster's longtime creative partner.
+On September 22, 2021, his live album Standing Under Bright Lights received an ADISQ nomination in the category "Sound Engineer of the Year", rewarding Ben Lemelin's work, Foster's longtime creative partner.
+In 2022, he released the cover single "The Power of the Heart".

+On April 26, 2024, Foster released a record, titled Kimiyo, written and produced alongside his longtime creative partner, Ben Lemelin and Japanese-Canadian artist Momoka.
+On September 20, 2024, Foster released the instrumental album A Measure of Shape and Sounds, also co-written and co-produced with Ben Lemelin.

+On May 16, Foster released A Nightfall Ritual, a live album made of 4 songs recorded live at Die Kantine in Cologne on July 27, 2024, during his tour Ascending Through Bright Lights, which marked his return on stage after a cardiac surgery.